 Discussion

-The present study aimed to assess the techno-pedagogical proficiency of teachers within teaching colleges, specifically focusing on the facilitation of active and self-directed learning.
-Our investigation delved into the utilization of digital tools by educators and the purposes for which they are employed.
-Notably, the predominant objective among teachers employing digital tools was the enhancement of teaching practices.
-It is evident that tools supporting face-to-face instruction, such as presentations, information retrieval tools, and resources for analyzing learner products, were more readily embraced (Pinto and Carlinda 2020; Mei, Aas, and Medgard 2019).
+The present study aimed to assess the techno-pedagogical proficiency of faculty within teaching colleges, focusing specifically on the facilitation of active and self-directed learning.
+Our investigation explored how and for what purposes digital tools are used by educators.
+The educators’ primary objective in employing digital tools was to enhance their teaching practices.
+Studies have found that tools supporting face-to-face instruction, such as presentations, as well as those used for information retrieval and analysis of learners’ products are more readily embraced (Pinto and Carlinda 2020; Mei, Aas, and Medgard 2019).

-In contrast, our findings reveal a limited use of digital resources by teachers in addressing student disparities and accommodating special needs.
-Tasks of varying difficulty levels and problem-solving tools were underutilized.
-This underscores the imperative to fortify teachers' competencies in leveraging open digital technologies, fostering inclusivity for all learners.
+Our findings, however, revealed limited use of digital resources by educators in addressing disparities among students and accommodating their special needs.
+Tasks reflecting varying degrees of difficulty and problem-solving tools were underutilized.
+This finding highlights the need to strengthen the competencies of educators in leveraging open-access digital technologies, thereby fostering inclusivity for all learners.

-Promisingly, the study uncovered a substantial utilization of digital tools fostering active and collaborative learning, including collaborative files, presentations, WhatsApp, forums, and digital games.
-These diverse applications highlight the multifaceted role of digital tools.
-However, it is noteworthy that a modest proportion of teachers involve students in selecting and utilizing these tools, emphasizing the potential of student participation in shaping a constructive and self-directed learning environment.
+Our finding of substantial utilization of digital tools to foster active and collaborative learning, including the creation of collaborative files and presentations, WhatsApp forums, and digital games is, however, promising.
+It highlights the multifaceted role of digital tools and their diverse applications.
+However, a striking finding was that a limited number of educators involved students in selecting and utilizing these tools.
+Therefore, the potential for student participation in shaping a constructive and self-directed learning environment requires emphasis.

-Popa and Topala (2018) observed a positive correlation between students' self-directed learning and higher self-perceived digital competencies, linked to elevated self-efficacy.
-Rashid and Asghar (2016) affirmed that technology usage positively influences self-directed learning and student engagement, indirectly impacting academic performance.
-Web 2.0 tools and open digital platforms fostering collaboration were identified as significant predictors of self-directed learning with technology (Şumuer 2017).
-Shinkareva (2007) found a positive relationship between instructional technology competency and self-directed learning ability in adult students.
-Students actively engaging in selecting digital tools tailored to their learning needs demonstrate enhanced self-directed learning (García-Martínez, 2020; Schmid and Dominik 2019; Perera and Gardner 2018).
+Popa and Topala (2018) found a positive correlation between students’ self-directed learning and their self-perceptions of advanced digital competencies, which were linked to increased self-efficacy.
+Rashid and Asghar (2016) claimed that the use of technology positively influences self-directed learning and student engagement, indirectly impacting academic performance.
+Web 2.0 tools and open-access digital platforms that foster collaboration have been identified as significant predictors of technology-facilitated self-directed learning (Sumuer 2017).
+Shinkareva (2007) found that a positive relationship existed between instructional technology competency and self-directed learning abilities in adult students.
+Students who actively engage in selecting digital tools that match their learning needs demonstrate enhanced self-directed learning (García-Martínez, 2020; Schmid and Dominik 2019; Perera and Gardner 2018).

-In the current study, while many teachers employ tools encouraging cooperative and active learning, a minority effectively promotes self-directed learning in a digital environment.
-The positive correlation between diverse purposes of digital tool usage (Table 3) underscores that high techno-pedagogical skills correlate with elevated levels of active and self-directed digital learning promotion.
+In the current study, while many educators employed tools that encourage cooperative and active learning, a minority effectively promoted self-directed learning in a digital environment.
+The positive correlations found between diverse uses of digital tools (Table 3) underscore an association between advanced techno-pedagogical skills and increased promotion of active and self-directed digital learning.

-Faculty members within Institutions of higher education now possess unprecedented access to technology, teaching a student body immersed in constant personal technology use.
-Nevertheless, our investigation reveals a notable discrepancy, with approximately one-third of teachers abstaining from digital technology utilization.
-Furthermore, 20% initiated digital tool integration but discontinued.
+Faculty members within institutions of higher education now have unprecedented levels of access to technology, while also instructing student bodies that are immersed in technology designed for personal use.
+Nevertheless, our findings revealed a conspicuous discrepancy, with approximately one-third of educators abstaining from the use of digital technology.
+Furthermore, 20% of educators initiated but then discontinued the integration of digital tools into their teaching practice.

-Existing research underscores the pervasive issue of partial digital technology adoption among teachers, exposing gaps between potential and actual utilization (Polly, Drew, Martin, Florence and Guilbaud 2021; Peres, Fernando and Anabela 2017).
-Significantly, many educators fail to leverage digital tools for pedagogical purposes (Amhag, Hellström, and Stigmar 2019; Pinto and Leite 2020).
+Previous studies have underscored the pervasive issue of partial adoption of digital technology among teachers, exposing gaps in its potential and actual utilization (Polly et al. 2021; Peres, Fernando and Anabela 2017).
+Significantly, many educators have reportedly failed to leverage digital tools for pedagogical purposes (Amhag, Hellström, and Stigmar 2019; Pinto and Leite 2020).